 St. Luke’s is currently closed due to the COVID-19 pandemic, with staff working remotely and worship being live-streamed on Facebook each Sunday morning at 10am.
-View our list of links below or scroll down to read the latest newsletter message from Canon Britt.
+Edible Hope Kitchen will be offering to-go meals Monday through Friday from 10am to noon beginning May 4 until further notice.
+View our list of links below or read our latest newsletter.

 We are the church.
 As our recent Vision Statement asserts: We seek to form Beloved Community, which is welcoming and diverse, with Christian worship and service at the heart.
 This is how we will continue to live into that vision.